Surname Entry

 Hall

-An English topographic and locational surname linked to residence near or service at a manor or hall.
+An English topographic and locational surname linked to residence near, work at, or association with a hall or manor household.

 Hall is a frequent English surname with topographic and locational roots, often tied to manor houses or large residences called halls.